ganakailabs/cloudeval/docs/blog/getting-started-with-cloudeval.md

 ## What is Cloudeval?

-cloudeval is a comprehensive platform for evaluating and assessing cloud infrastructure.
+Cloudeval is a comprehensive platform for evaluating and assessing cloud infrastructure.
 It helps you:

 - Identify configuration issues before deployment
 - Ensure compliance with best practices